The Hong Kong Police Force has distinguished itself as one of the oldest, yet most modern, police forces in the world.

 One Deputy Commissioner supervises all operational matters and one is responsible for the direction and co- ordination of the management of the Force, including personnel, training and management services.
 The third one is tasked with safeguarding national security.

 The Force Headquarters is made up of six departments: Operations; Crime and Security; Personnel and Training; Management Services; Finance, Administration and Planning; and National Security.
 For daily policing, the whole Hong Kong territory is delineated into six Police Regions, namely Hong Kong Island, Kowloon East, Kowloon West, New Territories North, New Territories South and Marine.
-Respective Regional Headquarters comprise different Formations including criminal investigation, operations, administration and traffic (except Marine Region).
+Respective Regional Headquarters comprise different Formations including crime, operations, administration and traffic (except Marine Region).
 Each Region also consists of several Districts where District Commanders are responsible for overseeing local policing issues.
-To improve operation efficiency and anti-terrorism effort in the railway system, five land regions take over the daily policing of railway police starting in June 2024, while the railway headquarters subsequently comes under the command of the Operations Wing.
+To improve operation efficiency and anti-terrorism effort in the railway system, five land regions have taken over railway policing, including daily patrols and response to railway incidents starting from June 2024, while the railway headquarters subsequently comes under the command of the Operations Wing.

-The Marine Police, with a fleet of over 100 police crafts, patrols some 1 641 km2 of waters within Hong Kong and 261 outlying islands.
-By adopting technologically advanced coastal security and radar systems and deploying high performance crafts, the Marine Police delivers effective and high quality services to the whole seafaring community in the territory.
-The Marine Police is also responsible for maintaining law and order within Hong Kong waters, including interdicting illegal immigration and cracking down on smuggling activities, conducting search and rescue operations, and engaging the seafaring community to enhance sea safety.
-The Marine Police also assists the Director of Marine in conducting security audits for the 36 International Shipping and Port Security facilities to effectively respond to terrorism or major maritime incidents.
-The Police fleet is currently undergoing an over $5 billion-worth of modernisation programme that includes the adoption of Marine Situational Awareness System to enhance co-ordination.
+The Marine Police, with a fleet of over 100 police vessels, patrols some 1 641 km2 of waters within Hong Kong and 261 outlying islands.
+By adopting technologically advanced coastal security and radar systems and deploying high performance crafts, the Marine Police delivers effective and high quality services to the seafaring community in Hong Kong.
+The Marine Police is also responsible for maintaining law and order within Hong Kong waters, including interdicting illegal immigration and cracking down on smuggling activities; conducting search and rescue operations; and working with the seafaring community to enhance sea safety.
+The Marine Police also assists the Director of Marine in conducting security audits for Hong Kong’s 36 International Shipping and Port Security facilities, so that these facilities can effectively respond to terrorism or major maritime incidents.
+The Marine Police fleet is currently undergoing a modernisation programme costing over $5 billion, together with the adoption of the Marine Situational Awareness System, so as to enhance the co-ordination of seagoing traffic.

 Operations: The Operations Department, comprising Operations Wing, Support Wing, Public Relations (PR) Wing and six Police Regions, is responsible for different operational matters.